 Levels of fuel poverty in the Outer Hebrides are the highest in the UK along with those in Orkney and we remain committed to doing all that we can to address this.
 As noted previously we invest heavily in tenants homes to improve energy efficiency particularly through replacing solid fuel heating systems with Air Source Heating and installing new gas combi boilers where gas supply is available.
-We established a partnership with Citrus to provide impartial advice and assistance to tenants on switching energy suppliers.
+We continued our partnership with Citrus to provide impartial advice and assistance to tenants on switching energy suppliers.

 On the wider scale we worked with partners to establish an Energy Supply Company (ESCO) which was launched in February 2018.
-This company, Hebrides Energy, has partnered with Our Power to supply electricity.
+This company, Hebrides Energy partnered with Our Power to supply electricity and we also entered into a void switching arrangement with Our Power.
+Unfortunately, Our Power ceased trading in January 2019 which was a major disappointment to the housing sector as a whole.

 Work continued with other Highland Housing Associations and Councils on lobbying MSPS, the Government, OFGEM and SSE on prices within the Highlands & Islands which are the highest in the UK.
-Most recently we have made strong representations to the Scottish Governments on their fuel poverty consultation and stressing our concerns at the proposed new definition.
+Strong representations were made to the Scottish Government on their fuel poverty consultation, stressing our concerns at the proposed new definition.
+This was successful in achieving amendments to the definition to reflect the particular challenges in remote rural areas.